sofroniewn/tactile-coding/README.md

 Interactive notebooks to accompany Sofroniew\*, Vlasov\*, et al. 2015 (to be submitted)

-Note: imagingRaw and ephysRaw are not fully interactive yet
+ephysRaw, raw data not provided imagingRaw uses session 13 only, and does not include raw images